choco-coder19/Behavioral-Cloning/writeup_template.md

-After the collection process, I had X number of data points.
+After the collection process, I had 15836 images.
 After flipping, I have twice this size.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.